crosstool-NG Internals

 -

-: additional, architecture specific coregcc ./configure
+CT_ARCH_CC_CORE_EXTRA_CONFIG: additional, architecture specific coregcc ./configureflags -

-: additional, architecture specific finalgcc ./configure
+CT_ARCH_CC_EXTRA_CONFIG: additional, architecture specific finalgcc ./configureflags -

 default to: all empty